 Your mixture will be quite stiff.
 It’s certainly different from 100% hydration starter that I make for our White Sourdough Bread (which I make by mixing equal parts of starter, flour and water).
 The stiff starter made with milk is slower to rise and is perfect for leaving overnight.
 Furthermore, a stiff starter means I can pack more of it into the dough without making it too wet.
 With all the butter, fruit and marzipan that goes into our Stollen, some extra oomph from the additional starter definitely helps the rise.

 I soak my fruit in brandy overnight, but I always leave out the peel.
 We love a bit of zesty flavour in my Stollen.
-Soaking peel in alcohol overrides the fresh zesty flavours too much, so I add the peel the next day.
+Soaking the peel in alcohol overrides the fresh zesty flavours too much, so I add the peel the next day.

 To soak, put the dried fruit in a shallow bowl, pour your brandy all over and mix to coat.
 You don’t need to fully submerge your fruit.
 I normally use about 50ml.
-You can use other spirits, like dark or spiced rum, bourbon or cognac to soak your fruit in.
+You can use other spirits, like dark or spiced rum, bourbon or cognac to soak your fruit.
 Cover and leave to soak overnight!

 Overnight, your sourdough starter should have grown into a ball twice the size!
-Scoop it out into a large mixing bowl, add 125g of strong white flour, 25ml of milk, 20g of sugar, and a pinch of salt.
+Scoop it out into a large mixing bowl, and add 125g of strong white flour, 25ml of milk, 20g of sugar, and a pinch of salt.
 Knead it just enough to bring it all together into a cohesive ball of dough.
 You can do this in a standing mixer with a dough hook attachment or by hand on a clean surface.
 The dough will be rather firm at this point but don’t worry, butter and fruit will soon change that.

 Cube 75g of your room temperature butter (the softer it is the easier it’ll be to incorporate into your dough).
 One piece at a time, slowly work the butter into the dough.
 As soon as the butter is fully incorporated, leave it to rest for an hour in a covered bowl.
 We will knead it again when we add fruit.